 Here’s the first kink in the Bucket Towers.

+TAPE!
 I knew better, but just didn’t think it through and gave each group a roll of tape.
+Take a look at the photo to the left.

 Is this tower made of straws or tape?